-If you want to go one better, consider adding a degree of personalization by using their name, or listing a related product they might be interested with a discount on the product.
-This way, you can also re-direct the flow of traffic to your website using the online marketplace of your choice.
+If you want to go one better consider adding a degree of personalization by using their name or listing a related product they might be interested in with a discount on the product.
+This way you can also re-direct the flow of traffic to your website using the online marketplace of your choice.

 Giving consumers the option to move seamlessly from your brand's website to the product page on a marketplace is another great hack for maximizing online sales.

-During the consideration stage of the consumer journey, a shopper might be browsing the product pages of your website, but with the intention to purchase on Amazon.
-With use of a 'Where to Buy solution' you give them the option to do this at the touch of a button.
+During the consideration stage of the consumer journey a shopper might be browsing the product pages of your website but with the intention to purchase on Amazon.
+With the use of a 'Where to Buy solution' you give them the option to do this at the touch of a button.

-2) Specialize in a niche, then branch Out
+6. Specialize in a niche then branch out

 Starting small and scaling is a marketplace strategy that you can apply to international expansion as well.

-3) Grow globally, one step at a time
+7. Grow globally one step at a time

 This is all about streamlining the operations of your online marketplace strategy.
 Many of the techniques for improvement here focus on the end customer and the selling experience.

-International warehouses must be inspected by you or employees of your company.
-While onsite, you should ask to speak to business owners who have products in a niche similar to yours.
+International warehouses must be inspected by you or the employees of your company.
+While onsite you should ask to speak to business owners who have products in a niche similar to yours.